 “Stop,” she whispered.

 Megatron didn’t hear her, or chose not to.
 She nibbled the lip of the collar on her chest armour, pinching her wings.
 Thick fingers pressed between her legs, stroking her valve panel, petting, probing, teasing it open as Megatron had done so many times before.
 But while her valve slicked and her spark burnt bright, Starscream felt nothing but revulsion.

 Megatron stopped.
 Her cooling fans roared; a constant, dull drone.
 She looked into Starscream's eyes, the two of them, for once, on the level.

 As Starscream's claws pressed in, that hand moved away.
 As did Megatron.
-She stood, Starscream all but crumpling off her leg.
-She hit the ground hard, bouncing on her aft.
-"Ow!"
+She stood, Starscream all but crumpling off her leg. she hit the ground hard, bouncing on her aft.

 Megatron said nothing.
 She turned, crossing the quarry's base.
-Then, as Starscream pushed herself to sit, scarcely daring to believe that her spark still beat in her chest, Megatron dug her claws into the wall, and started to climb.
+Then, as Starscream pushed herself to sit, scarcely daring believe that her spark still beat in her chest, the warlord dug her claws into the wall, and started to climb.

 She didn't look back.
 No scathing commentary, no last words.